Tapestry: Early and High medieval

 The Hestia Tapestry from Byzantine Egypt around 500–550, is a largely intact wool piece with many figures around the enthroned goddess Hestia, who is named in Greek letters.
 It is 114 x 136.5 cm (44.9 x 53.7 inches) with a rounded top, and was presumably hung in a home, showing the persistence of Greco-Roman paganism at this late date.
 The Cleveland Museum of Art has a comparable enthroned Virgin Mary of similar date.
 Many of the small borders and patches with images with which the early Byzantine world liked to decorate their clothing were in tapestry.

 A number of survivals from around the year 1000 show the development of a frieze shape, of a large long tapestry that is relatively short in height.
 These were apparently designed to hang around a hall or church, probably rather high; surviving examples have nearly all been preserved in churches, but may originally have been secular.
-The Cloth of St Gereon, from around 1000, has a repeat pattern centred on medallions with a motif of a bull being attacked by a griffin, taken from Byzantine silk (or its Persian equivalent) but probably woven locally in the Rhineland.
-It survived in a church in Cologne, Germany.
+The Cloth of Saint Gereon, from around 1000, has a repeat pattern centred on medallions with a motif of a bull being attacked by a griffin, taken from Byzantine silk (or its Persian equivalent) but probably woven locally in the Rhineland.
+It survived in St. Gereon's Basilica, Cologne, Germany, but is fragmentarily distributed across several museum collections today (see: Cloth of Saint Gereon).

 The five strips of Överhogdal tapestries, from Sweden and dated to within 70 years of 1100, have designs in which animals greatly outnumber human figures, and have been given various interpretations.
 One strip has geometrical motifs.
 The Skog tapestry, also from Sweden but probably early 14th-century, is comparable in style.